“If you spend too much time thinking about a thing, you’ll never get it done.” — Bruce Lee

 I added six songs to the For The Interested playlist this week including a a trio of Latin-flavored tunes and some new music that sounds like old classic soul.

 Got a song to recommend for the playlist?
 Send it to me.

 COMING NEXT WEEK TO ALL ACCESS MEMBERS…

-Here’s a sneak peek at some of the ideas All Access members will get in next week’s newsletter:
+Here’s a sneak peek at some ideas All Access members will get in next week’s newsletter:

 WHERE I FOUND THIS STUFF

-If you’re seeing this newsletter for the first time and would like to get future issues, you can subscribe here.
+If you’re seeing this newsletter for the first time and would like to get future editions, you can subscribe here.